 bxl-law is a combined law firm and EU public affairs consultancy practice.
 It has extensive experience in a wide range of sectors, while it has a particular focus on the EU’s regulatory environment for food and drink. bxl-law combines years of experience in legal advice, consultancy and European public affairs.
 Its Brussels hub is centrally based within walking distance of the European institutions.

-Food security, food safety and food information are the three pillars of EU food law. bxl-law advises food business operators and their associations of food law on matters such as labelling, advertisement and health claims, food improvement agents and novel food, functional food including food supplements, food for specific groups, and enriched food, hygiene, food safety and packaging. bxl-law also provides advice on food retailing, both off-line and online.
+Food security, food safety, food information and nutrition are the four pillars of EU food law. bxl-law advises food business operators and their associations of food law on matters such as labelling, advertisement and health claims, food improvement agents and novel food, functional food including food supplements, food for specific groups, and enriched food, hygiene, food safety and packaging. bxl-law also provides advice on food retailing, both off-line and online.

 bxl-law also advises clients on farm law relevant to food law.
 For example, where product denominations are determined by the EU’s Common Market Organisation (CMO), quality labelling (PDO, PGI, TSG), and the production and trading of organic food.